patrickstubner/team-analyzer/README.md

 team-analyzer
 =============

-Analyze football teams and get some statistics about them.
+Analyze football teams and get some statistics about them.<br/>
 The application is scraping the information for you on www.football.ch and its descent pages.